Microsoft Power Platform

 Despite the tips we have suggested, don’t be afraid to experiment and try different things.
 Try moving where the header is displayed, test where you put slicers but implementing it on a small area first, play around the with the page orientation, or change the layout of the visualisations – the possibilities are endless!

-If you would like more information about Microsoft Power BI, please get in touch.
-Fill out the contact form below, email us at info@pragmatiq.co.uk, or call us on 01908 038110.
+If you would like more information about Microsoft Power BI you can check our Power BI Guide, alternatively you can get in touch by emailing us at info@pragmatiq.co.uk, or calling us on 01908 038110.